darkcryoo/jalsol.github.io/_posts/2021-03-16-my-favorite-cp-tricks.md

 ## emplace()/emplace\_back()

-This is a rather widely known *tricks* (it's not really a trick, but it seems that there are still some people that aren't aware of it).<br/>
+This is a rather widely known *tricks* (it's not really a trick, but it seems that there are some people who are still not aware of it).<br/>
 Many people still use `push()` and `push_back()` to add an element to a container.
 However, there is a major difference between `push()/push_back()` and `emplace()/emplace_back()`.